Join The Military At 25: Is It Too Old For Men?

 Can I Join The Army At Age 25?

 It’s not too late to join the Army, but you will need a waiver for enlistment.
-You have to be 18 years old or older in order to enlist as an active duty service member through normal channels; however, if you are 25 and want to join the National Guard, that is possible with the proof of parental consent.
+You have to be 18 years old or older in order to enlist as an active duty service member through normal channels; however, if you are 25 and want to join the National Guard, that is possible with proof of parental consent.

 Can I Join After College?